nicferrier/nicrisp/README.md

-# Risp
+# nicrisp

-Risp is a toy lisp in Rust that was written by Stepan Parunashvili as a demonstration of the Norvig "make a lisp" method.
+nicrisp is a toy+1 based on the lisp in Rust that was written by Stepan Parunashvili as a demonstration of the Norvig "make a lisp" method.

 Stepan wrote a good essay about the process [here](https://m.stopa.io/risp-lisp-in-rust-90a0dad5b116).